 Day by Day

-Visit the asaichi, or morning market, finding anything from lacquerware and sake to fresh fish and vegetables.
-Ride along the scenic coast to a gorgeous waterfall and later on, take part in a special welcome ceremony at the local Shinto shrine.
+Visit the asaichi (morning market), find anything from lacquerware and sake to fresh fish and vegetables.
+Bike along the scenic coast to a gorgeous waterfall and enjoy lunch at a local winery overlooking the sea.
+Later on, enjoy a special private welcome ceremony at the local Shinto shrine.

-Explore the beautiful gardens of Kanazawa today.
-Then, experience a traditional tea ceremony before setting out on a scenic loop ride in the hot spring town of Yamanaka Onsen.
+Explore the city of Kanazawa and one of Japan's greatest gardens, full of thoughtful intricacies and inspiring landscapes.
+Experience a traditional tea ceremony before a scenic loop ride in the hot spring town of Yamanaka Onsen.
+Culinary masters delight our senses at dinner tonight.

 The biking was great but the Japanese cultural experience was even better.
 The Ryokans, the meals, and the special events such as paper making, saki tasting, etc were really an excellent introduction to the culture of Japan.— Gary Coughlan